-NORTH DAKOTA – North Dakota Housing Finance Agency 2018 Low Income Housing Tax Credit Program Allocation Plan recognizes the NGBS Green Certification, LEED, or Enterprise and awards a builder 7 optional points under their QAP.
+NORTH DAKOTA – North Dakota Housing Finance Agency Qualified Allocation Plan for Low Income Housing Tax Credits recognizes NGBS, LEED, and Enterprise Green Communities certification and awards a developer up to 7 optional points.

 PENNSYLVANIA – In Pennsylvania, the High Performance Building Program provides financial assistance in the form of grant or loan funds for eligible applicants to underwrite the cost premiums associated with the design and construction or major renovation of high performance buildings in the state.
 Eligible residential projects must meet the criteria of NGBS, LEED, or Green Globes, with a few additional requirements that were specified by the State of Pennsylvania.
 Loans are available up to $10,000 and grants up to $500,000.

 PENNSYLVANIA – The Pennsylvania Housing Finance Agency Qualified Allocation Plan for Low Income Housing Tax Credits recognizes the NGBS Silver, LEED Silver, and Enterprise Green Communities certifications for 10 points for newly-constructed buildings.
 For preservation developments, NGBS Bronze, LEED Certified, and Enterprise Green Communities earn 10 points.

 SOUTH CAROLINA, Qualified Allocation Plan – The South Carolina State Housing Finance and Development Authority’s Qualified Allocation Plan awards 5 points for NGBS, LEED for Homes, Enterprise Green Communities, or EarthCraft certification.